ciernialab/MGEnrichmentApp/README.md

 The intersection_ids is the original list of overlapping gene IDs, in the format you uploaded and selected for your genes.
 The 3 successive columns after try to map the gene ID to its corresponding alternate ID equivalents, if possible (therefore one of the columns will be redundant, as it will be in the same gene ID type as what you uploaded, and due to [mapping](#differing-results-based-on-gene-id) problems, wit is not fully complete).
 It is provided only for convenience to potentially lookup genes of interest faster.
 When reporting results, use the intersection_ids column for the most accurate results.

 ## Important Features/Limitations to Know:

+### Filtering the Genes by Groups May Affect Results

+As stated above, deselecting any of the gene groups available (via the checkboxes) will remove the associated genes.
+As this reduces the number of genes in the database, if you are using **"All Genes in the Database"** as your background gene set, this will change the number of background genes used to in the enrichment analysis.
+Additionally, you may notice certain associated gene lists will be removed as well, as they no longer contain any genes after filtering.

 ### Differing Results Based on Gene ID